Linuxfabrik/lfops/roles/opensearch/README.md

 # Ansible Role linuxfabrik.lfops.opensearch

-This role installs and configures a OpenSearch server.
-Optionally, it allows the creation of a cluster setup.
+This role installs and configures OpenSearch, either as a single-node instance or as a multi-node cluster.

-TODO:
-* This role needs to be adapted to the latest https://opensearch.org/docs/latest/install-and-configure/install-opensearch/rpm/ and https://opensearch.org/docs/latest/install-and-configure/install-opensearch/debian/ documents.
-* Currently this role does not follow the configuration hints on https://opensearch.org/docs/latest/install-and-configure/install-opensearch/index/.
+Note that this role does NOT let you specify a particular OpenSearch version.
+It simply installs the latest available OpenSearch version from the repos configured in the system.
+If you want or need to install a specific version, use the `opensearch__version__host_var` / `opensearch__version__group_var` variables.

+Supported versions:
+* 1.x
+* 2.x

 Hints for configuring TLS:
-* The admin certificate cannot be the same as the node certificate.
-This will lead to the following error: `Seems you use a node certificate.
+* The admin certificate must not be the same as a node certificate.
+Using the same certificate results in: `Seems you use a node certificate.
 This is not permitted, you have to use a client certificate and register it as admin_dn in opensearch.yml`
-* The node certificates either need to have `extendedKeyUsage = serverAuth, clientAuth` (`TLS Web Server Authentication`, `TLS Web Client Authentication`, respectively) set, or no `Extended Key Usage` at all.
-Else running `securityadmin.sh` results in `ERR: An unexpected SSLHandshakeException occured: Received fatal alert: certificate_unknown`.
+* Node certificates must either have `extendedKeyUsage = serverAuth, clientAuth` (`TLS Web Server Authentication`, `TLS Web Client Authentication`, respectively) set, or no `Extended Key Usage` at all.
+Otherwise `securityadmin.sh` fails with: `ERR: An unexpected SSLHandshakeException occured: Received fatal alert: certificate_unknown`

-Currently supported versions:
-* 1.x
-* 2.x

 ## Mandatory Requirements